Our atmosphere plays a major role in regulating our planet’s climate.

 It maintains a complex mix of greenhouse gases that keeps our planet from getting too hot or too cold.
 It also helps control the amount of water vapor in the environment that’s essential for our survival.

 But less apparent is our atmosphere’s role in influencing the strength and direction of wind patterns.
 Atmospheric circulation, as it’s called, drives our weather and creates the climates of our planet as we know it.
-In this article, we explain how atmospheric circulation affects climate change.
+In this article, we explain what drives atmospheric circulation and how it affects climate change.

 What is atmospheric circulation?